 In this violent present, feminists seem to want to define women as socially nurturing peace keepers or, using Zeldin’s words when discussing Viking women, “peaceweavers. ”1 The contemporary model is more reminiscent of Hester than Athena.
 The military and the women in it are characterised as violent aggressors, killers, mindless conformists, and tools of oppressors.
 The mass media highlights this side of military activity.
 A recent front-page photograph taken in East Timor showed an Australian soldier with his rifle aimed at the back of a captured militiaman’s head—the Full Monty of stereotypic military images.
 None of the greater number of soldiers—many of them women2 —administering medical and food aid or rebuilding shattered water supplies was featured.
 It is the women soldiers in East Timor who have embraced crying women refugees and farmers, who have watched anxiously as children are reunited with parents or have lifted crying children high on their shoulders so they can be seen by returning parents.
-Women service personnel also monitor and direct aircraft movements, maintain supplies of food and water and conduct street patrols.
+Women service personnel also monitor and direct aircraft movements, maintain supplies of food and water and generic brands of viagra online conduct street patrols.

 The feminised idealising of women has done little to reduce the upsurge in global violence, or rape—of women, environments or local economies.
 Those who vilify women in the military are largely educated, middle-class women in safe Western nations where their safety is assured and who entertain narrowly defined versions of what the services entail.
-On the other hand, a large number of military women see the opportunities in the services to rise from working class or lower middle class origins by the acquisition of skills (see box on next page).
+On the other hand, a large number of military women see the opportunities in the services to rise from working class or lower middle class origins by the canadian women viagra acquisition of skills (see box on next page).
 They also clearly see themselves as being on equal footing with men.